emastino/emastino/README.md

-- 👋 Hi, I’m @emastino
+- 👋 Hi, I’m @emastino, an aerospace graduate student studying autonomous systems
 - 👀 I’m interested in mechatronics, robotics, and controls!
 - 🌱 I’m currently learning autonomous systems
 - 💞️ I’m looking to collaborate on just about anything!
 I would like to learn more about networking